VirtusLab/ide-probe/docs/driver.md

 ```

 By default, the driver doesn't fail the test upon detecting any errors or freezes during the execution.
 Field `exclude-messages` is an empty list by default.
-Putting some regular expressions into this field will cause probe to ignore IDE errors whose messages match any of the given expressions, even if `probe.driver.check.errors.enabled` is `true`.
+Putting some regular expressions into this field will cause probe to ignore IDE errors whose messages contain a substring matching any of the given expressions, even if `probe.driver.check.errors.enabled` is `true`.
 By default, field `include-messages` contains one regular expression, that matches all IDE errors messages.
-If you want to include only errors that match certain regular expressions, you have to
+If you want to include only errors whose substrings match certain regular expressions, you have to
 put them into this field.

 #### Headless mode